 Located on the land of the Gadigal people of the Eora Nation, IGS has a long and proud tradition of educating young Indigenous Australians.

-Koori Club runs twice each term and allows our Indigenous students to keep connected.
+Koori Club runs once each term and allows our Indigenous students to keep connected and meet up with our Academic Mentor for Indigenous Students (P-12).

 “Koori Club is the most important way for the Indigenous students at IGS to keep connected with each other.
 As I am learning in my Aboriginal studies, connectedness is the basis for keeping Aboriginal culture alive.” — TJ, IGS’s first Indigenous Scholarship graduate